Buying a house is an exciting time. This page steps you through the house buying process, so you know what to expect.

 5. Negotiate to buy your house

-Finding a house you love is thrilling.
-It's easy to get carried away by your emotions.
+Finding a house you love is thrilling, so it's easy to get carried away by your emotions.
 Stick to your budget, and be as clear-headed as possible when bidding or negotiating to buy.

 Auction or private treaty